History of the Kuomintang: Socialism and anti-capitalist agitation

 The Kuomintang had a left wing and a right wing, the left being more radical in its pro Soviet policies, but both wings equally persecuted merchants, accusing them of being counterrevolutionaries and reactionaries.
 The right wing under Chiang Kaishek prevailed, and continued radical policies against private merchants and industrialists, even as they denounced communism.

-One of the Three Principles of the People of the Kuomintang, Mínshēng, was defined as socialism as Dr. Sun Yatsen.
-He defined this principle of saying in his last days "it's socialism and it's communism".
+One of the Three Principles of the People of the Kuomintang, Mínshēng, was defined as socialism by Dr. Sun Yat-sen. He defined this principle of saying in his last days "it's socialism and it's communism".
 The concept may be understood as social welfare as well.
 Sun understood it as an industrial economy and equality of land holdings for the Chinese peasant farmers.
 Here he was influenced by the American thinker Henry George (see Georgism) and German thinker Karl Marx; the land value tax in Taiwan is a legacy thereof.
 He divided livelihood into four areas: food, clothing, housing, and transportation; and planned out how an ideal (Chinese) government can take care of these for its people.

 The Kuomintang was referred to having a socialist ideology.
-"Equalization of land rights" was a clause included by Dr. Sun in the original Tongmenhui.
+"Equalization of land rights" was a clause included by Dr. Sun in the original Tongmenghui.
 The Kuomintang's revolutionary ideology in the 1920s incorporated unique Chinese Socialism as part of its ideology.

 The Soviet Union trained Kuomintang revolutionaries in the Moscow Sun Yat-sen University.
 In the West and in the Soviet Union, Chiang was known as the "Red General".
 Movie theaters in the Soviet Union showed newsreels and clips of Chiang, at Moscow Sun Yat-sen University Portraits of Chiang were hung on the walls, and in the Soviet May Day Parades that year, Chiang's portrait was to be carried along with the portraits of Karl Marx, Lenin, Stalin, and other socialist leaders.

 The Kuomintang attempted to levy taxes upon merchants in Canton, and the merchants resisted by raising an army, the Merchant's volunteer corps.
 Dr. Sun initiated this anti merchant policy, and Chiang Kai-shek enforced it, Chiang led his army of Whampoa Military Academy graduates to defeat the merchant's army.
 Chiang was assisted by Soviet advisors, who supplied him with weapons, while the merchants were supplied with weapons from the Western countries.

-The Kuomintang were accused of leading a "Red Revolution"in Canton.
+The Kuomintang were accused of leading a "Red Revolution" in Canton.
 The merchants were conservative and reactionary, and their Volunteer Corp leader Chen Lianbao was a prominent comprador trader.